Credit Suisse, Davide Serra (Algebris): Ubs has made the deal of a lifetime-breakinglatest.news-Breaking Latest News

 This is why Serra does not think «that there will be a long-term structural impact on At1s in Europe, outside of Switzerland.
 These are G20 capital structures that exist all over the world.
 “These loss-absorbing bonds,” he concluded, “are part of the bank debt fabric and will remain so in Europe and the United States with Basel III.”

-The market seems to agree with Davide Serra’s analysis: after an initial slide, the UBS share recovered until closing the session on the Zurich Stock Exchange with a clear rise.
+The market seems to share Davide Serra’s analysis: after an initial slide, UBS stock climbed up to close the session on the Zurich Stock Exchange with a sharp increase.

 S&P taglia l’outlook a Ubs